photoprism/photoprism-docs/docs/user-guide/library/originals.md

 !!! tip "NSFW"
     An NSFW detector can be enabled to automatically mark images with potentially objectionable content as private.
 Note that this feature is only partially reliable.

+    Images that have already been indexed before the NSWF detector is activated will not be scanned by the detector.

 #### Ignoring Files and Folders ####